 Step 2 – Connect the RCA cable

-You will not be able to mistakenly insert the wrong end of the cable as the component is designed to take only the correct end of the cable.
+You will not be able to mistakenly insert the wrong end of the cable as the component takes only the correct end of the cable.

 Step 3: connect to TV or other audio / visual device

 On the back of your TV or other component, you will find color-coded RCA input jacks for the RCA plugs coming from the back of your VCR.

-Step 4: using your modified system
+Step 4: using your changed system

 Plug in and turn on your VCR.
 If you have a TV or video option, you must select the TV option.